harrycresswell/harry/content/page/working-with-me.md

 I can’t help you build an IOS or Andriod app, or anything powered by user driven data.
 It’s not my focus and I won’t do a good job of it.

-If you want a highly illustrative design or something heavy on animation, then I’m probably not the right person for the job.
+If you want a highly illustrative design or something heavy on animation, then I’m probably not the right person either.

 If you’re looking to tweak an existing theme, you need help with your Squarespace or Wix site then I’m not your guy.
 There was a time, but that time has now past.